Get a free, no obligation personal loan quote with rates as low as 9.99%

 Does New Brunswick Have Rent Control?

-The Residential Tenancies Act gives landlords the ability to increase rent.
-There is no limit to how much they can raise the rent, but there are rules on how much notice they must give before they can raise the rent.
-The notice they are required to give before they raise the rent depends on what kind of tenancy you have.
+No, New Brunswick does not have rent control.
+The Residential Tenancies Act gives landlords the ability to increase rent by any amount, so long as they match local market prices.
+While, there is no limit to how much they can raise the rent, there are rules on how much notice they must give before they can raise the rent.
+Landlords must provide a 6 month notice in writing before increasing the rent.

 What If I Don’t Agree With The Rent Increase?